Return on Educational Investment

 - Many school districts could boost student achievement without increasing spending if they used their money more productively.
 An Arizona school district, for example, could see as much as a 36 percent boost in achievement if it increased its efficiency from the lowest level to the highest, all else being equal.

-- Low productivity costs the nation’s school system as much as $175 billion a year.
+- Low productivity costs the nation’s school system billions of dollars each year.
 This figure is an estimate; our study does not capture everything that goes into creating an efficient district.
-But the approximate loss in capacity equals about 1 percent of the nation’s gross domestic product.
+But the approximate loss in capacity is substantial.*

 - Without controls on how additional school dollars are spent, more education spending will not automatically improve student outcomes.
 In more than half of the states included in our study, there was no clear relationship between spending and achievement after adjusting for other variables, such as cost of living and students in poverty.
 These findings are consistent with existing research: How a school system spends its dollars can be just as important as how much it spends, at least above some threshold level.